Oklo: The Story of Nuclear's Startup Revolution

 Oklo's Positioning

-Oklo has moved aggressively to capture this opportunity.
-In an S4 filing with the SEC, the company revealed a deal with data center colocation firm Equinix.
-Following a letter of intent signed in February, Equinix made a $25 million prepayment to Oklo for the supply of power.
+In its S‑4 filing with the SEC, Oklo disclosed a deal-in-motion with Equinix, the data center colocation giant.
+After signing a letter of intent in February, Equinix made a $25 million prepayment to Oklo tied to future power supply.

 The Switch Deal